Waking up a 1915 International Harvester Co. engine

 I agreed.
 One eyewitness account from 1946 noted that the vehicle wasn’t operable then.
 Chances are, it wasn’t tinkered with after that.
 If so, that meant 64 years of dormancy.

-Now, in its 95th year, we were preparing this old-timer to come out of retirement.
+At over 100 plus years-old we were preparing this old-timer to come out of retirement.
 Coaxing is a better word, treating every part with respect when the engine was reduced to parts, examined, rebuilt and reassembled.
 Only one way to do it — the right way.

 This takes time.
 If you ever jump into an engine, give yourself plenty of time.
 A dose of patience is necessary, too.
 Put on your thinking cap, because you’ll have to out-guess some problems and think like the assembly line workers and engineers who put it together.
 Unfortunately, Quirin and I were running short on time in order the show the vehicle at the highwheeler gathering, so extra energy, long days and short nights were in order.